tracim/tracim/backend/doc/cli.md

   --profile PROFILE     set user profile, valid values: users, trusted-users,
                         administrators
   --timezone TIMEZONE   set user timezone
-  --send-email          send mail to created user(s) (you need to configure
+  --send-email          send mail to created user (you need to configure
                         EMAIL-NOTIFICATION part in config file to use this feature)
 ```